avilabon/MDEF_Albert/docs/term1/02-Documenting.md

 We have also taken a look at the main elements to take into account when documenting, such as the introduction of the key characters and emotions to give a human touch, the context, the steps to the solution, and the conflicts.
 As well as the use of a clear plot structure and the incorporation of visual elements.

-***Reflection:*** Humans started documenting long ago.
+Humans started documenting long ago.
 Now we live in the Information society.
 I hope to know how to walk the fine line between information and over-information!

 ![History of documenting and communication](../images/EvolutionComunication.JPG)